snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

                                      httpMethod:method_
                                    bufferOption:option_
                                 emitterCallback:self]; // New constructor argument!

-// Self works here as we are creating the emitter in the same class as the overriden methods.
 {% endhighlight %}

+In this example, `self` works for the callback because we are creating the Emitter in the same class as the overriden callback methods.

 <h2><a name="static">3.
-Static Library</a></h2>
+Static library</a></h2>

-We now also include the option to include the Tracker via a Static Framework available from our bintray:
+We now also include the option to include the Tracker via a Static Framework downloadable from our Bintray:

 * Download link here!